 The Diversity Fellowship seeks to revolutionize the way the University confronts diversity on campus.
-Serving as both a student organization and a branch of the Office of Student Leadership and Engagement, the Diversity Fellowship is committed to promoting, appreciating and recognizing diversity on campus.
+Serving as a student ran branch of the Office of Student Leadership and Engagement, the Diversity Fellowship is committed to promoting, appreciating and recognizing diversity on campus.

-Since its start in 2004, the fellowship has worked to gauge the campus climate, develop and implement strategies, and prepare students to become ambassadors for a more inclusive University environment.
+Since its start in 2004, the fellowship has worked to gauge the campus climate, develop and implement strategies, be an anti-bias resource, and prepare students to become global citizens and ambassadors for a more inclusive University environment.

-The Diversity Fellowship has hosted or helped promote campus events such as the Annual Gospel Luncheon, Black History Month, Women’s History Month, leadership seminars on diversity and has supported performances such as the Vagina Monologues.
+The Diversity Fellowship has hosted or helped promote campus events such as the Annual Gospel Luncheon, Black History Month, Women’s History Month, Diversity Week, leadership seminars on diversity, and has supported performances such as the Vagina Monologues.
 The fellowship also hosted the University’s first state-wide diversity conference, which featured presenters from colleges around the state.

 UT Diversity Fellowship members participate in National Coming Out Day.

-The organization plans to continue with an abundance of new and engaging programs for the campus, including forums and activities with a focus on religion, gender and race topics.
+The organization plans to continue with an abundance of new and engaging programs for the campus, including forums and activities with a focus on topics such as religion, gender, sexual orientation, gender identity, ability, socio-economic status, race, and more.

 UT students can help support a more diverse environment by participating in sponsored events or by joining the Diversity Fellowship.
-For more information, email Taylor Jackson at email@example.com, student coordinator, or Ian McGinnity at firstname.lastname@example.org, advisor.
+For more information, email Taylor Jackson at firstname.lastname@example.org, student coordinator, Devin Tyler Phinazee at email@example.com, student coordinator, or Ian McGinnity at firstname.lastname@example.org, advisor.

 Diversity Discussions: All students and organizations are invited to express any concerns, updates or opinions about diversity-related issues to Diversity Fellowship every Friday from 4-4:15 p.m. in VC 217.